-- A. The Hillside Building Committee as established in Chapter 2 of the Town Code shall review all new applications submitted to the Town for new home Development and related construction within a Hillside Development Area.
-No building permit shall be issued for such application until approved by the Committee and then such issuance shall only be in accordance with the plans and specifications approved by the Committee. - B. The Hillside Building Committee may review applications for additions to existing structures in accordance with Section 2207 (VII)(A) of this Ordinance. - C. The Hillside Building Committee may review applications for accessory construction (e.g. fences, retaining walls, pools etc.) if the Town Engineer in consultation with a member of the Hillside Committee determines that the proposed construction: (i) creates a significant visual impact; or (ii) proposes an additional disturbance area. - D. The Hillside Building Committee approval process is a two stages process: - 1.
-A Conceptual Plan Review Meeting. - 2.
-A Formal Hillside Building Committee Meeting.
+- A. The Hillside Building Committee or Hillside Building Committee Chair as established in Chapter 2 of the Town Code shall review all new applications submitted to the Town for new home Development and related construction within a Hillside Development Area.
+No building permit shall be issued for such application until approved by the Committee and then such issuance shall only be in accordance with the plans and specifications approved by the Committee. - B. The Hillside Building Committee may review applications for additions to existing structures in accordance with Section 2207 (VII)(A) of this Ordinance. - C. The Hillside Building Committee may review applications for accessory construction (e.g. fences, retaining walls, pools etc.) if the Town Engineer Manager or Designee in consultation with a member of the Hillside Building Committee Chair determines that the proposed construction: (i) creates a significant visual impact; or (ii) proposes an additional disturbance area. - D. The Hillside Building Committee approval process is a two stages process may consist of the following stages: - 1.
+An Administrative Hillside Chair Review.